donp123/hiring-engineers/answers.md

   - Alerting threshold of 800
   - And also ensure that it will notify you if there is No Data for this query over the past 10m.

-From the left hand navigation I created a new Metric monitor:
+From the left hand navigation I created a new Metric Monitor:

 Monitors -> New Monitor -> Metric